GRuizV/DjangoBlogsite/README.md

 ## Live Demo

-The Django Blogsite is deployed on PythonAnywhere (GRuizV.pythonanywhere.com).
+The Django Blogsite is deployed on PythonAnywhere: [GRuizV.pythonanywhere.com](https://gruizv.pythonanywhere.com).

 Visit the live demo to explore the platform's features!